 What content were you reading this year?
-Did it include some of the most shared articles of 2015?
+Did it include some of the most shared articles?
 We think it’s possible to reverse-engineer heavily shared content to help us learn to make things go viral in the future.

 This year we added over 1 billion articles to our content database and looked again at the most shared posts.
 Our analysis shows that viral posts remain outliers, and unfortunately there is no magic formula to go viral.

 However, there are insights from viral content that we can use to improve the shareability and engagement of our own content.
 The posts we are looking at in this review are primarily consumer posts, we have previously examined the best B2B posts of 2015.

-Below we have provided examples of the most shared posts of 2015 and tried to break down why they went viral.
+Below we have provided examples of the most shared posts and tried to break down why they went viral.
 If you haven’t got time to review them individually, you can jump straight to our conclusions.

 Our review has identified four different elements which occur frequently with viral content.
 A combination of these elements may not guarantee viral success but they can improve shareability.
 Look out for these elements in each of the viral posts below.